Dublin: Road

 The road network in Ireland is primarily focused on Dublin.
-The M50 motorway, a semi-ring road which runs around the south, west and north of the city, connects important national primary routes to the rest of the country.
+The M50 motorway, a semi-ring road which runs around the south, west, and north of the city, connects important national primary routes to the rest of the country.
 In 2008, the West-Link toll bridge was replaced by the eFlow barrier-free tolling system, with a three-tiered charge system based on electronic tags and car pre-registration.

-The first phase of a proposed eastern bypass for the city is the Dublin Port Tunnel, which officially opened in 2006 to mainly cater for heavy vehicles.
+The first phase of a proposed eastern bypass for the city is the Dublin Port Tunnel, which officially opened in 2006 to cater mainly for heavy vehicles.
 The tunnel connects Dublin Port and the M1 motorway close to Dublin Airport.
-The city is also surrounded by an inner and outer orbital route.
-The inner orbital route runs approximately around the heart of the Georgian city and the outer orbital route runs primarily along the natural circle formed by Dublin's two canals, the Grand Canal and the Royal Canal, as well as the North and South Circular Roads.
+An inner and outer orbital route also surrounds the city.
+The inner orbital route runs approximately around the heart of the Georgian city.
+The outer orbital route runs primarily along the natural circle formed by Dublin's two canals, the Grand Canal and the Royal Canal, as well as the North and South Circular Roads.

 The 2016 TomTom Traffic Index ranked Dublin the 15th most congested city in the world and the 7th most congested in Europe.